rust-lang/rfcs/text/0000-let-expression.md

 println!("{}", (let Some(b) = a) && b > 3); // true
 ```

 And you can mix this with normal bool expressions.
-They have zero PB but act like
+They have no binding but act like
 any other bool expression.
 So we can have this:
 ```rust
 is_good(x) && (let y = Some(x)) || (let y = None);